Cardiff Moving Costs: What Affects Time and Pricing

 Single bulky itemVery short to short sessionLift access, door width, and distance from van to entrance determine handling speed.

-1-bed flatHalf-day to extended half-dayLift bookings, corridor width, and carry distance add or save minutes on each load cycle.
+1-bed flatHalf-day to extended half-dayLift bookings, corridor width, and carry distance add or save minutes on each cycle.

 Cost examples by move type